 - Is your life made simple by your data?

 Very simple yet powerful pointers to be carefully answered.
 Data is abundant.
 It’s easy to get overwhelmed.
 A “good CS tech stack” should be able to cut through the noise.

 Final thoughts on the tech stack

 There’s no point in building a tech stack that’s overly complex right from the start.
 Start simple and gradually scale up.
-Remember start with why.
+Remember, start with why.
 Problem identification is the first and probably the most important step in building a Customer Success tech stack.
-A customer-first attitude is a key to developing such a stack.
+A customer-first attitude is key to developing such a stack.